Richard A. Lutz: Rutgers University

 Lutz joined the faculty at Rutgers University in 1979 as an assistant professor.
 He received his tenure in July 1984, serving as an associate professor until 1987.
 He worked in the graduate faculties for Ecology and Evolution, Geology, Cell and Developmental Biology, and Oceanography.
 He was given the Rutgers' Board of Trustees Award for Excellence in Research in 1988.
-From 1989 to present he has been a professor in their Department of Marine and Coastal Sciences.
+Since 1989, he has been a professor in their Department of Marine and Coastal Sciences.